 After I prepared it, we played the game.
 We kept it home and played throughout the week.
 At the end of the week we sent it into school – so the kids could play there.
 My daughter can now read all of those words!

 I think this is a great idea.
 It makes a game out of learning.
 You could use this idea for teaching many different concepts.
 It could be colors.
 It could be uppercase letters or lowercase letters.
 It could be used to teach other words.
 The list is endless.

 My only problem is that my daughter has an excellent visual memory.
 So when I play memory games with her that have a lot of cards, the competition’s tough, and I often lose!
 Maybe these memory games are good for adults also – to help us exercise our failing memories!

 This article was posted on Saturday, December 9th, 2006 at 5:10 pm and is filed under ABC's, Games Around the World, Learning, Mama Lisa, Memory Games, Parenting, Reading, Reading, Teaching, Writing.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 4 Responses to “Create Your Own Memory Game for your Kids or Students”